 Despite their name, fishers seldom hunt fish.
 They mainly feed on small mammals, birds, insects, nuts, berries and carrion.
-Perhaps the most well known trait of the fisher is that they are one of few predators that hunt porcupines.
+Perhaps the most well known trait of the fisher is that they are one of few predators to hunt porcupines.
 Observational studies show that fishers make repeated biting attacks on the face of a porcupine and kill it after about 25–30 minutes.(4) This is in contrast to the dramatized rumor found in popular literature, where the fisher is said to flip a porcupine onto its back and “scoop out its belly like a ripe melon”.(8)

 Although adult fishers are generally safe from predation, young fishers will occasionally fall prey to hawks, red foxes, lynx and bobcats.(9)